davatorium/rofi/README.md

 Entries.
 These are used by most Desktop Environments to populate launchers and menus.
 Drun mode features:

-  - favorites list, with frequently used programs sorted on top
+ * Favorites list, with frequently used programs sorted on top
-  - auto starting terminal applications in a terminal
+ * Auto starting terminal applications in a terminal

 ## SSH launcher

 ![SSH Launcher](https://davedavenport.github.io/rofi/images/rofi/ssh-dialog.png)

-Quickly `ssh` into remote machines

-  - parses `~/.ssh/config` to find hosts
+Quickly `ssh` into remote machines.
+Parses `~/.ssh/config` to find hosts.

 ## Script mode